 Flexibility and mobility are crucial components for maintaining the health of muscle tissue, connective tissues and joints during periods of regular intense exercise.
 They also improve the ability to move joints through a full range of motion and enjoy the full benefit of exercises within the correct technique.
 Some of the most beneficial forms of flexibility and mobility training are yoga and Pilates.
 Both disciplines are not only enjoyable, they are an effective method of restoration after intense workouts.
 They enhance relaxation and recovery while also continuing to burn calories.

 Traditional Strength training is considered the foundation for all human physical performance.
-It is here that Method participants begin their journey.
 Traditional strength training exercises are performed with barbells and other strength tools in a low-repetition range.
 Strength training is designed to enhance the body’s ability to produce force and sets the perfect physical foundation to achieve all fitness goals.

 Hale Method workouts increase functional strength by including many different resistance training exercises and tools designed to train joints through a full range of motion and in all planes of movement.
 This enhances our ability to perform any day-to-day movement – ranging from basic to complex – with enhanced coordination, confidence and efficiency.

 Muscular Endurance training is achieved by performing low- to-moderate intensity resistance and bodyweight exercises in a repetition range of 12-100.
 Muscular endurance training provides the muscular stamina required to perform any physically demanding task, helps to train and thicken all connective tissue (ligaments and tendons) and makes bodies more resistant to injury.
 Muscular endurance training is also a fabulous way to burn calories.